‘Destiny 2’ Microtransactions Confirmed By Gamestop Flyer, Silver Will Be Available Over The Counter

 That might not come as much of a surprise, but it’s certainly interesting that Destiny 2‘s microtransactions have remained so under the radar, with the game only days from release.

-What is interesting is that the same flyer also revealed the US Dollar conversion rates for Destiny 2 Silver.
+What is interesting is that the same flyer also revealed the U.S. Dollar conversion rates for Destiny 2 Silver.
 Again, those prices are no particular surprise; according to Dot Esports, the two price-points that have been revealed thus far are 1100 Silver for $9.99, or 2300 Silver for $19.99.
 What is interesting to note is the reason that a Gamestop flyer revealed these details: Silver purchases in Destiny 2 will apparently be available as over-the-counter cards, rather than exclusively through the console stores.

 That’s not going to make a big difference to most people; after all, gift cards for the online stores have always been available.
 But it may open some doors for players whose accounts are locked from making online purchases, or who wish to gift Destiny 2 Silver directly (or internationally) – it might even offer some interesting options for Destiny 2 clans.